 - Credit risk the possibility that other parties might fail to pay amounts due to the Authority. - Liquidity risk the possibility that the Authority might not have funds available to meet its commitments to make payments. - Refinancing risk the possibility that the Authority might be requiring to renew a financial instrument on maturity at disadvantageous interest rates or terms. - Market risk the possibility that financial loss might arise for the Authority as a result of changes in such measures as interest rates.

 Credit Risk

 Credit risk arises from deposits with banks and financial institutions, as well as credit exposures to the Authority's customers.
-The following analysis summarises the Authority's potential maximum exposure to credit risk, based on experience of default and non-collection, adjusted to reflect current market conditions.
+The risk is minimised through the Annual Investment Strategy.